 The tuition adjustment program enhances the growth, community involvement, socio-economic diversity, financial security, and sustainability of our school.

-Please notify the Enrollment Director of the need to explore tuition adjustment.
+Please notify the enrollment office of the need to explore tuition adjustment.
 Please access the Grant and Aid Assessment application with the online FACTS service through the link here.
 FACTS charges $30 for this service.

 Please be sure to send FACTS all verifying information when applying so the process will move forward quickly and smoothly.
 For children enrolling during the school year, we try to hold the tuition adjustment conversation during the child’s three-day visit to the class.
 For re-enrolling families, these conversations are held in the spring.